Why Are Trees Painted a Vibrant Blue in Salem, Massachusetts?

 “Color is a powerful stimulant, a means of altering perception and defining space… In nature, color is used both as a defensive mechanism, a means of protection, and as a mechanism to attract," said Dimopoulos to WBUR.
 “By asking why are the trees blue, we can then explain their importance to the ecosystems and to our own survival.”

-This year marks the first time that the blue trees are held in the greater Boston area, as Konstantin Dimopoulos has done 27 international displays of the blue trees according to the Peabody Essex Museum website.
+Last year marked the first time that the blue trees were held in the greater Boston area, as Konstantin Dimopoulos has done 27 international displays of the blue trees according to the Peabody Essex Museum website.

 With a clear vision, Dimopoulos started the blue tree display in 2003 as a response "to what I saw as the madness, the absolute craziness of the mass destruction, the deforestation of trees globally and really that this action, this ecocide, was invisible for a large part of the urban population; this invisibility needed to be addressed and made visible,” according to WBUR.

-This year, Dimopoulos could not paint himself; however, lead painter Wes Bruce is taking on the project.
+Dimopoulos could not paint himself; however, lead painter Wes Bruce took on the project.

 "Sometimes it takes a burst of color to break people out of their visual white noise,” said Bruce to WBUR.
 “When do you really go out of your way to look at every inch, nook and cranny of tree bark?
 It gives you the opportunity to revel in the texture.”

-It's worth noting that the blue paint is biologically safe watercolor.
+It's worth noting that the blue paint is a biologically safe watercolor.

 This is the first I have heard of this phenomenal display.
 I hope to see blue trees popping up all over the Seacoast, especially in my area in Portsmouth.